 “Beauty is altogether in the eye of the beholder.” ~ Lew Wallace

-#3.
-You’re stupid – We all have different degrees of intelligence, skills and knowledge.
+Each of us has different degrees of intelligence, skills and knowledge.
 Just because you don’t live up to another person’s expectations doesn’t make you stupid.

-#4.
-You’re a waste of space – This is a classic one that I hear women call their men.
+This is a classic one that I hear women call their men.
 And it’s usually because that man isn’t living up to their expectations.
 Or maybe he’s unemployed and the woman is the one bringing in the money.